jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 * Find nodes with degree larger than *D=30*.
 Use the `Filter Panel` (in `Control Panel`).
 Apply and check the effect of the `select/show` selection (at bottom) on the graph view.
 * Create an annotation indicating a character having a degree larger than *D*: on the graph, right click on blank space -> add text; modify the text in `Annotation Panel` (in `Control Panel`); then right click on the text -> add arrow.
 * [**REPORT**] Include this graph in your report.
-* [**REPORT**] Include a list of the characters represented by nodes with degree larger than *D* (shared name, name, and number of scenes) and brief commentary of what kind of characters they are.
+* [**REPORT**] Include a list of the characters represented by nodes with degree larger than *D* (shared name, name, and number of scenes) and a brief commentary of what kind of characters they are.

 ### Import US companies ownership network

-Network representing company co-ownership in the US.
+This network represents	 company co-ownership in the US.

 It can be treated either as a directed or undirected newtwork.

 * `File > Import > Network from File ...`
 * Select `us_companies_ownership.csv`
 * Click `OK` and accept default import (it should take less than a minute)
-* [**REPORT**] Do you see more than one connected component?
+* [**REPORT**] Do you see more than one connected component (groups of interconnected nodes)?
 What do connected components represent in this graph?
 * [**REPORT**] Include a brief commentary on large-degree nodes in this graph, which are they or where are they located in the graph?
 What do those nodes represent?
 * `Layout > Edge Weighted Spring Embedder` :warning: This might take up to 20 minutes in a 8-core CPU, so better if you do this out of the laboratory hours (Cancel button works well)
-* [**REPORT**] Include this graph in your report.
+* [**REPORT**] Include the resulting graph in your report.

 # 2. Editing node and edge styles

 In `Control Panel`, <ins>select Karate Club network</ins>, then, select Style tab and play with the Style Panel.
 Here are some ideas.

-*Note: Changing style properties of a given style (e.g., default) applies (if supported) to all the networks using such style in the current session.*
+:eyes: Changing style properties of a given style (e.g., default) applies (if supported) to all the networks using such style in the current session.*

 ### Change the style of the entire network